onedata/onedata-documentation/docs/admin-guide/onezone/configuration/data-discovery.md

 Metadata provided by a changes stream is then being processed by an external *harvesting backend* (e.g. Elasticsearch).
-Harvesters are bound to the harvesting backends in many-to-one relation - many harvesters can use the same backend at the time.
+Harvesters are bound to the harvesting backends in many-to-one relation - many harvesters can use the same backend simultaneously.
 Such a backend persists metadata in data structures called *indices*, which allow to perform database-like queries in terms of fields defined by *index schema* (either provided by a user or an automatically generated one).
 A harvester may contain any number of indices, but all of them are handled only by the backend bounded to the harvester.